(Fixed): 'Add-Apt-Repository Command Not Found' Error on Ubuntu/Debian

 sudo apt-add-repository ‘deb https://dl.winehq.org/wine-builds/ubuntu/ bionic main’

 The other subject might be subject to additional licensing.
 In the case of Debian, restrictive licensing might disqualify the package from getting included in these.
-In such cases, this command is used as a key to grant access to the software you wish to install.
+In such cases, this command is a key to grant access to the software you wish to install.

 READ: Debian or Ubuntu for Choice – Which should you go for?